c4ym0n/chronArchive/README.md

 Beta 5: Created 05-04-25 | Changelog: Added 90s and 10s page to chronodulator, added favicon, added assets.

+Beta 6: Created 05-05-25 | Changelog: Made the 10s page look better and have dark mode support!

 More to come :)